Snap copied location sharing app Zenly to build Snap Map

 If you’re not familiar with Zenly, it’s quite straightforward.
 When you open the app, it shows a giant map with your location and your friends’ location.
 You can send emojis and messages, but the main content is the location of your friends.

 Over time, Zenly got smarter.
 For instance, the app knows where you sleep and where you work, so it can automatically display a status icon next to your friends.
-The icons representing your closest friends are bigger than your other friends.
+The icons representing your closest friends are displayed most prominently.

 More importantly, Zenly knows about friends hanging out together.
 It can figure out if there’s a gathering, which opens up many social features.
 For now, it’s used as a way to optimize battery life as you don’t need to figure out the exact location of everyone hanging out together — Zenly can just wake up one of these devices and pull their location.